Atomic Habits: The Compound Interest of Behavioral Change

 Compound interest is calculated by multiplying the initial principal amount by one plus the annual interest rate raised to the number of compound periods minus one.
 And as you can imagine, when calculating compound interest, the number of compounding periods makes a significant difference.

-Anytime I have a major purchase I’m considering, I think “Do I want to make this purchase, or would I rather invest the money and let it reap the benefits of compound interest over the next 20 years?”.
+Anytime I'm considering a major purchase, I think, "Do I want to make this purchase, or would I rather invest the money and let it reap the benefits of compound interest over the next 20 years?"
+Similarly, when considering behavioral changes, I ask myself, "Do I want to continue with my current habits, or would I rather invest in small, consistent improvements that will yield remarkable results over time?"

 tweet-line-top